LaunchCodeEducation/java-web-development/src/chapters/sql-part1/exercises.rst

 Table Setup
 -----------

-For these exercises, we will use a ``seeds`` table to store information for our garden hopes.
+Imagine that you want to apply your new SQL skills to bring some order to your garden.
+For these exercises, you will use a ``seeds`` table to store information for your garden hopes.
 The table will have 4 columns:

 #. ``seed_id``: This is a unique number assigned to each row in the ``seeds``
    table.